galaxyproject/training-material/topics/computational-chemistry/tutorials/htmd-analysis/tutorial.md

 # Introduction
 {:.no_toc}

-This tutorial provides an introduction to using high-throughput molecular dynamics to study protein-ligand interaction, as applied to N-terminus of Hsp90 (heat shock protein 90).
+This tutorial provides an introduction to using high-throughput molecular dynamics to study protein-ligand interaction, as applied to the N-terminal domain of Hsp90 (heat shock protein 90).

 > ### Agenda